 Similarly, there are many occasions where you need to share sensitive information like passwords and notes with your family members, friends, or colleagues.

 And again, not every password manager allows you to share passwords with others.

-Fortunately, LastPass and Dashlane can do both the jobs pretty well.
+Fortunately, LastPass and Dashlane can do both jobs pretty well.

-In LastPass, you need to create a shared folder and select which credentials you want to include in this shared folder.
+In the LastPass app, you need to create a shared folder and select which credentials you want to include in this shared folder.